tlswg/tls13-spec/draft-ietf-tls-tls13.md

 taking the client up on its offer.

-When multiple extensions of different types are present in the ClientHello or ServerHello messages, the extensions MAY appear in any order.
+When multiple extensions of different types are present in the ClientHello or ServerHello messages, the extensions MAY appear in any order, with the exception of "pre_shared_key" {{pre-shared-key-extension}} which MUST be last.
 There MUST NOT be more than one extension of the same type.

 Finally, note that extensions can be sent both when starting a new session and